Colored Players Film Corporation: Decline

 Several factors played a role in the fall of the Colored Players Film Corporation but most prominently were the misuse of the little funds the Corporation was able to obtain.
-When first founded it had an initial investment of $100,000, but due to competition with other well known film production companies, such as Oscar Micheaux’s Lincoln Motion Picture Company, it needed to attract audiences quickly so the Corporation opted to use funds to hire better actors and create improved sets for the films.
+When first founded it had an initial investment of $100,000, but due to competition with other well known film production companies, such as movies produced by Oscar Micheaux and those by the Lincoln Motion Picture Company, it needed to attract audiences quickly, so the Corporation opted to use funds to hire better actors and create improved sets for the films.
 While this did bring in an audience it didn’t bring in the revenue it had hoped and coupled with the introduction of sound being incorporated into films, the Corporation was unable to stay financially stable and would soon be absorbed by a larger film production company after the debut of The Scar of Shame.
 While the Colored Players Film Corporation did not have a long life span, it provided opportunities for black actors and provided entertainment to the African American population without the employment of stereotypes or minstrel humor.